benhj/jasl/README.md

 <pre>
 list [this is a list] -> mylist;
-for element in list {
+for element in mylist {
     echo_nl element;
 }
 </pre>